TheMosquito/sms-me/README.md

 ## Notes:

-The container will send the LAN IP address message once on startup, then it will sleep forever.
-If it is restarted, e.g., after a power cycle, it will send a new message (possibly with a new IP address since the local DHCP server may assign a new one).
-It is dumber than you might want it to be since it does not monitor the IP address to see if it has changed over time.
+This container will send the LAN IP address message once on startup, then it will sleep forever.
+If it is restarted (e.g., after a power cycle) it will send a new message (possibly with a new IP address since the local DHCP server may assign it a new one).
+This code is dumber than you might want it to be since it does not monitor the IP address to see if it has changed over time.
 But a reboot should fix it if its IP address changes.
-If anyone wanted to submit a PR that does that monitoring, that would be cool. :-)
+If anyone wanted to submit a PR that does that monitoring and automates sending a new message, that would be cool. :-)
-Provide these environment variables in the container environment:

-The `docker run` command must include the `--net=host` flag so the container can discern the LAN IP address assigned to the specified INTERFACE_NAME (using `ifconfig` from the `net-tools` debian package)..
+The `docker run` command must include the `--net=host` flag so the container can discern the LAN IP address assigned to the specified INTERFACE_NAME.